bjatkin/yok/v2/README.md

 a=10 # <- this is actually the string "10"
 ```

-In fact in **sh** pretty much everything defaults to being a string.
+In fact in **sh** pretty much everything can be thought of as being a string.

 ```sh
 a=hello # <- this is a string